terraform-ibm-modules/terraform-ibm-cis/README.md

 # IBM Cloud Internet Services (CIS) Module

-This module provisions an IBM Cloud Internet Services (CIS) instance.
-The module includes the submodules to add the following features to the CIS instance.
+This module provisions an IBM Cloud Internet Services (CIS) instance and configures domain to the CIS instance.
+The module includes the submodules to add the following features to a CIS instance.

 * Domain
 * DNS records